 Business cards are kind of like belly buttons — everybody’s got one.
-But UNLIKE belly buttons, they’re not extraneous or immaterial, and if you don’t have one, you need one!
+But UNLIKE belly buttons, they’re not extraneous or immaterial, and if you don’t have one, you need one in one form or another!
 Full disclosure: A childhood friend of mine did NOT have a belly button, as it had been removed.
 I’ll spare you the details.

 Business cards are the “last bastion” of collateral that businesspeople still do get printed (but there ARE other options.
 See below!)

 Business cards are “Your Little Emissary.”
-They’re useful little blighters that are best kept tucked in pockets, totes, briefcases, purses — so they’re on hand when you need them instead of forgotten in a desk drawer.
+They’re useful little blighters that are best kept tucked in pockets, totes, briefcases, purses, or on your devices — so they’re on hand when you need them instead of (in the case of the printed ones) forgotten in a desk drawer.
 They’re indispensable in that they can be there when you’re not.

-Truth be told — Forget the card!
-Your smartphone can BE your business card, using an app to transmit all your contact information from your phone via an on-screen QR Code, email, or even text.
-AKA virtual, electronic, mobile, or digital business cards, this method can take care of it all.
-If both you AND your prospects are technology-forward, that’d be the way to go.
+So now it’s said that we can forget the printed card and use instead an app to transmit all your contact information via an on-screen QR Code, email, or text.
+And if both you AND your prospects are technology-forward, that’d be the way to go.

 For those of us who still appreciate a tactile experience — Business cards can be produced in a dizzying array of sizes, shapes, and materials.
 Yes, the standard rectangular 3.5 x 2 inch card is still predominant and very handy, and of course laid out in a horizontal or vertical orientation.
 Cards can also be flat, folded, laser- or die-cut.
 They can be square, with rounded corners, or even simply round.
 They can be “mini” sized, or come in any shape you wish.
 They’re made with papers (as well as other materials or “substrates”) of all kinds, weights, and finishes — glossy, satin, silk, “soft-touch,” “suede,” even the old-fashioned “linen” finish.
 They can be edge-painted, thick or lightweight, metal, plastic, transparent, translucent, magnetic, embossed, debossed, foil-stamped, or UV coated or spot-coated.
 Classic letterpress is also still out there for a totally high-end, craft-oriented statement.
 As for inks and “special effects?”
 The sky’s the limit with holographic, metallic, fluorescent, varnishes (clear or tinted), and more.
 And speaking of letterpress or engraving, the old “poor man’s engraved” look called thermography (“raised ink”) is still out there as well.
 Not that I’ve ever been a big fan of it, but it does have its place.
 I’ll admit that my least-favorite combination has always been a “linen” finish business card with thermographic printing.
 Even when it was ubiquitous, I always found it vaguely irksome.
 Paper masquerading as fabric and heat-applied powdered ink masquerading as “engraving.”
 Ech.